kbr/fritzconnection/docs/sources/library.rst

 Keep in mind to set the file-suffix to the format of the created QR-code.
 This is the argument `kind` taking "svg", "png" and "pdf" as allowed values.
 Default value is "svg".

 The call of the `get_wifi_qr_code()` method returns a file-like object.
-Instead of writing the content to a file, the return value can get sent to any function accepting a file-like object, i.e. a function to display a QR-code on a screen.
+Instead of writing the content to a file, the return value can get forwarded to any function accepting a file-like object.

 .. versionadded:: 1.9.0

 .. note::
-    If the `segno`-package is available, fritzconnection will provide the `get_wifi_qr_code()` method in the FritzWLAN class and all subclasses like FritzGuestWLAN.
-If the package is not available calling the method will raise an `AttributeError`.
+    If the `segno`-package is not available, calling the method will raise an `AttributeError`.
+Refer to `Installation <install.html>`_ to install this requirement.

 FritzWLAN API